 The Board, advised by a remuneration consultant, is developing a revised Group incentive program.
 When complete, it is proposed that this incentive program and ancillary arrangements to implement the same will be put to shareholders for their approval.
-Further detail on the proposed incentive arrangements and their alignment with key outcomes for all shareholders of the Company will be provided in the accompanying notice of meeting.
+Further detail on the proposed incentive arrangements and their alignment with key outcomes for all shareholders of the Company will be provided in the accompanying notice of meeting to consider these resolutions.